Thiago099/Veitch-Karnaugh-AI/readme.md

 # Veitch Karnaugh AI

-This is an AI boolean algebra based AI model, made using the Veitch Karnaugh map.
+This is an boolean algebra based AI model, made using the Veitch Karnaugh map.
 It only works with 0 and ones, but it is much faster than neural networks both for running and for training

 ## Example